Jandresol/search-algorithm/README.md

-# 🧭 VolunteerGo — AI-Powered Volunteer Opportunity Search
+# 🧭 AI-Powered Database Search

-Welcome to **VolunteerGo**, a semantic search engine that helps users find meaningful volunteer opportunities tailored to their interests, skills, and training.
+This is a microservicesemantic search engine that helps users search a database file tailored to a user profile.
 It uses vector embeddings and keyword matching to deliver personalized, high-quality recommendations through a fast, responsive UI.

 ---